abdrahmansoltan/Learning-Notes/React/1-React.md

 ## Virtual DOM vs Real DOM

 **Dom Manipulation** can be very slow and heavy.
-For example, if you have several image tags inside a div and you replace one of the images inside with a different image source, the DOM re-renders the entire div.
+For example, if you have several image tags inside a div and you replace one of the **images**

+- external images (hosted on different server) -> inside with a just need url
+- external images (hosted on different server) -> inside with a just need url
+- external images (hosted on different server) -> inside with a just need url different image source, the DOM re-renders the entire div.
 What would happen if you frequently update and make a lot of transformations?
 To address this problem, the React developers came up with an idea to manipulate the VDOM instead which is faster since nothing gets drawn on your browser.

 - **Virtual DOM (VDOM)**: is a concept where a virtual representation of a UI is kept in `memory` as an object **(snapshot of what the real DOM looks like)**, and synced with the real DOM by a library (such as ReactDOM). which makes changes to the virtual DOM and not the Real DOM